noelledons/noelledons/README.md

 # :computer: Welcome to my page
 Hello there, it's nice to see you here!

 My name is Noelle :wave: I am a Mathematics with Economics Graduate turned software developer and data science enthusiast!
 Since 2019, I have been using my spare time to build a solid foundation in frontend and backend technologies.
-To date, I have built responsive web applications that can be viewed on my page.
-My current tech stack includes HTML/CSS, JavaScript, Bootstrap, Python and SQL (and it is still growing!) :smile:
+To date, I have built responsive web applications that can be viewed on my page. :smile:

 <br>